layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/test.md

       - id: "c"
         text: "Temporary storage"
   - id: "q3"
-    text: "What platform is used for deploying WordPress and MySQL in this course?"
+    text: "Which visual platform is used for application deployment in this course?"
     type: "short_answer"
     marks: 2
-    correct_answer: "Meshery Playground"
+    correct_answer: "Meshery"
 ---